hayu-gpsw/terraform-lambda-cron/README.md

 # Terraform + Golang AWS Lambda + Scheduled Cloudwatch Event Cron Trigger

-This is a minimal Hello World example of deploying an AWS Lambda function invoked by a scheduled CloudWatch cron event.
+This is a minimal Hello World example of deploying an AWS Lambda function and invoke it using a CloudWatch cron expression event.
 The function is written in Go and deployment is automated with Terraform.

+This example evolved from https://github.com/snsinfu/terraform-lambda-example.

 - [Prerequisites](#prerequisites)
 - [Usage](#usage)